MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

 # List of Zurich city datasets

-List of Datasets used (Zurich, zip code level info given as well), that will serve as Metrics for quality of space/life:
+List of Datasets used (Zurich, zip code level info given as well), that will serve as Metrics for quality of space/life.
+Sometimes datasets will be combined to form metrics (e.g. sports facilities, young kids schooling etc..)

 1. Parks
 2. Street Lights (Beleuchtung)